MooersLab/writingLogTemplateInOrg/README.md

 Version 0.8 of the writing log is divided into these sections:

-- project initiation
+- Project initiation
-- project data
+- Project data
-- plans to support the project
+- Plans to support the project
-- timely completion
+- Timely completion
-- daily entries
+- Daily entries
-- future additions and tangents
+- Future additions and tangents
 - Guidelines, checklists, protocols, and helpful tips

 The subsections of these sections are shown below.